Nikon D7000 vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.